Seonny/Archive/Swift API Design Guidelines.md

    =>

    Color(red: 32...): Colro red 32

+   This rleates to "18.Arguments Labels, Full-width type conversion"

 8. Name methods based on their side effects
    - Functions without side effects or have return value should read as noun phrases